 This text may look like gibberish to you, and that’s OK.
 While you don’t need to be an expert in Onit’s JSON filtering syntax to create Filters, you will need to be generally aware of what JSON is and where to use it.
 We’ll explain the critical concepts.

-When working with Raw Transaction Filters, you can use a handy trick that will, in many cases, prevent you from having to write any JSON yourself; Instead, you’ll simply copy/paste the JSON from somewhere else.
-However, there are a few use cases, (when working with Raw User Filters or when performing certain “advanced” Record filtering operations), where you will need to write some basic JSON.
+When working with Raw Transaction Filters, you can use a handy trick that will, in many cases, prevent you from having to write any JSON yourself.
+Instead, you’ll simply copy/paste the JSON from somewhere else.
+However, there are a few use cases (when working with Raw User Filters or performing certain “advanced” Record filtering operations) where you must write some basic JSON.

 Once your JSON is ready, you’ll use it to create a new Filter in your App’s Advanced Designer.
 You can then assign this Filter to an Action or Business Rule.
 By doing so, you’re asking the Action/Business Rule to only run against Records/users that satisfy your Filter’s criteria.

-Let’s get started, first by explaining how to build your JSON.
+Let’s get started by explaining how to build your JSON.

 Don't Write JSON.
 Copy it!

-In most cases, you don't need to write any JSON yourself when building a Raw Transaction Filter.
-Instead, you can use a quick trick to have JSON built for you so all you have to do is copy and paste it into the new Filter that you’re creating.
+In most cases, you don't need to write JSON when building a Raw Transaction Filter.
+Instead, you can use a quick trick to have JSON built for you, so all you have to do is copy and paste it into the new Filter you’re creating.

 This trick revolves around an app's Dashboard.

-You've probably seen your app's Dashboard; It's a grid where you can access all your app's transactions.
-You may have also noticed that each column in the grid is a Field or variable that lives within your app.
+You've probably seen your app's Dashboard.
+It's a grid where you can access all your app's transactions.
+You may also have noticed that each column in the grid is a Field or variable within your app.

-You can apply "filters" to each column on the Dashboard, (similar to how you’d filter a column in Excel), so only transactions that meet some criteria display.
+You can apply "filters" to each column on the Dashboard (similar to how you’d filter a column in Excel), so only transactions that meet some criteria are displayed.

 1. Filter a Column